-Unfortunately, for most of us the luxury of having a home gym just isn't in the cards.
-Many of us don't have the space or money to invest in creating a home gym.
+Unfortunately, for most of us, the luxury of having a home gym just isn't in the cards.
+Many of us don't have space or money to invest in creating a home gym.
 Treadmills, barbells, and squat racks can be expensive and can take up a lot of space within your home.
 After comparing the prices and dimensions of a quality squat rack to your bank account and the dimensions of the guest bedroom your dream of a home gym may be crushed.

 But, your dream of a home gym doesn't have to die.
 You can still make serious gains without having a high quality squat rack, a barbell, and over 500 pounds worth of weight.
 With just a few, inexpensive pieces of workout equipment you can create a home gym that doesn't take up an entire room in your home and are easy to bring with you for those times you want to make gains-on-the-go.

 Building a Home Gym Without Breaking the Bank

 DumbbellsA set of dumbbells are a staple item for anyone's home gym.
 With a pair or two of dumbbells you can perform an effective upper body/lower body split workout that will allow you to make strength gains.

 Dumbbells normally cost around $1 per pound of weight or less.
 So, for $100 or less you can purchase 100 pounds worth of dumbbell weight to start building your home gym.
 Depending on your strength and lifting experience the weight of the dumbbells you purchase is going to vary.
 Having one heavier set and one lighter set will allow you to perform drop set variations of multiple exercises to raise the intensity of your workout.

 For example, using a set of 35 pound dumbbells along with set of 15 pound dumbbells will provide you with 100 pounds of total weight and the ability to perform an effective, high intensity, drop set workout that will produce serious gains.